student-hub/flutter-workshop/README.md

 expect(dataMap['Ionic'], equals(2));
 ```

 Run this last test as well to make sure everything works as expected.
+The code that corresponds to this section can be found [here](https://github.com/acs-upb-mobile/flutter-workshop/tree/testing).

 ---